jhashikhar/digital-signal-governance/boundaries/relation-to-design-time-governance.md

 The primary distinguishing dimension between the two disciplines is temporal:

-- Design-Time Governance operates **before** signals exist — at the stage of architectural decision-making, system design, and initial configuration.
+- Design-Time Governance operates primarily during system design, configuration, and pre-deployment governance activities.
-- DSG operates **while** signals exist — during the operational life of a signal environment, addressing conditions that are present, evolving, or degrading in a live system.
+- Digital Signal Governance operates primarily on governance conditions associated with signals throughout their operational lifecycle, including generation, admission, interpretation, propagation, and downstream reliance.

 This temporal boundary is not a rigid wall.
 Many governance conditions begin as design-time decisions and evolve into DSG conditions during operation.
 The temporal framing clarifies which discipline is primary at a given stage; it does not imply that governance concerns cease at the moment of deployment.